cdot/Hotpot/README.md

-# hottie
+# Hotpot

-Central heating controller for Raspberry Pi and Y-plan central heating system.
-Piggybacks on the existing system so that the existing controller can still be used.
+Central heating controller for a Y-plan central heating system, using nodjs on Raspberry Pi.
+Piggybacks on the existing system so that the existing controller can still be used (though not at the same time).

+The controller assumes the Pi is configured with a number of DS18x20 temperature sensors, usually one for heating (CH) and one for hot water (HW), connected to GPIO.

+It sets the state of GPIO pins to turn on the relevant heating control.
+It then works to keep the temperatures sensed on the DS18x20's to within defined ranges.

+# Hardware

+Aside from the Raspberry Pi, the only additional hardware required are two DS18x20 temperature sensors, and two relays.
+A dual SRD-05VDC-SL-C relay module is ideal for this.
+The wiring capitalises on the fact that when the controller for a Y system is powered on, but set to "off", the "Hot water off" control line is held high (at 250V).
+See Mains.svg for details of the mains level wiring.

+The wiring of the temperature sensors and the control side of the relays is shown in 5V-3.5V control.svg

+# Software

-The controller uses rules defined a set of javascript functions to control the temperature of the different services offered by the central heating system.
+The controller uses rules defined in a set of javascript functions to control the temperature of the different services offered by the central heating system.
 It can operate either as a stand-alone controller or as an HTTP server that supports querying and changing the configuration of the system.

-The controller assumes the Pi is configured with a number of DS18x20 temperature sensors, usually one for heating (CH) and one for hot water (HW).
-It sets the state of GPIO pins to turn on the relevant heating control.
-It then works to keep the temperatures sensed on the DS18x20's to within defined windows.

 For example, we might have a DS18x20 called "HW" that senses the hot water temperature.
 A GPIO pin also called "HW" is used to control whether the